 Alissa attended the University of Nottingham in England, where she recieved a Bachelor of Science in Psychology (with international study).
 In her third year of university, she traveled to Canada and studied at the University of British Columbia, where she volunteered at the Brain, Attention and Reality Laboratory.
 Alissa was involved in research investigating attentional biases in social environments, of which she presented at NOWCAM, 2017, at Simon Fraser University.
-In her final year of university, she became interested in mental health and gained experience conducting her own research investigating associations between suicidal behaviours and alcohol use.
-From her independent research, Alissa developed a strong interest in research and strives to use her skills to support the research and evaluation of a number of projects at UBC CPD.
+In her final year of university, she became interested in mental health and gained experience conducting her own research investigating associations between suicidal thoughts, behaviours and alcohol use.
+From her independent project, Alissa developed a strong interest in research and strives to use her skills to support the research and evaluation of a number of projects at UBC CPD.